jacksandom/lakeflow-community-connectors/sources/google_analytics_aggregated/README.md

 ## Known Limitations

+- **API Request Limits**: The Google Analytics Data API enforces the following limits per request:
+  - **Maximum 9 dimensions** per report
+  - **Maximum 10 metrics** per report
+  - **Maximum 4 date ranges** per request (not user-configurable; connector uses 1 date range)
+  - The connector validates dimensions and metrics limits before making API calls and provides clear error messages if exceeded
+  - To work with more dimensions or metrics, split your report into multiple separate reports
 - **Data Freshness**: Google Analytics data is typically processed within 24-48 hours.
 Recent data may be incomplete or updated as processing completes.
 - **Sampling**: Very large queries may be sampled by Google Analytics.
 Breaking queries into smaller date ranges can help avoid sampling.
 - **Thresholding**: Google applies data thresholding for privacy when volumes are low.
 Some small metric values may be withheld.